 Blockchain and tokenization will rapidly transform global stock trading markets.
 With cryptocurrencies, you can trade globally, 24/7, from any location and without limits imposed by factors such as timezones.
 There are several startups focused specifically on trading regular stocks such as Apple, Amazon and Tesla.
 By tokenizing stocks, you no longer have to rely on regular weekday trading hours, and instead, have the option to buy or sell whenever.
 DX Exchange is an example of a startup that will offers the chance to trade Nasdaq stocks, endorsed by Nasdaq itself.

 10. Incentivize positive behavior

 When it comes to social media like Facebook or Instagram, there is very little in place to incentivize good behavior.
 This structure, combined with the other problems tied to these communities, has led to a surge of crypto-aware social media platforms.
 These new takes on established social networks use cryptocurrencies to reward users for submitting content and incentivize positive behavior in various ways.
 There are already alternatives to Youtube and Wordpress that directly reward content creators for their efforts.
-Dragonchain has produced Dragon Den, a crypto-aware and content-focused community, which is currently undergoing beta testing.
-With Dragon Den, users have the ability to earn cryptocurrencies by making quality content, evaluating content made by others or by doing other actions within the network.
+Dragonchain has produced Den, a crypto-aware and content-focused community, which is currently undergoing beta testing.
+With Den, users have the ability to earn cryptocurrencies by making quality content, evaluating content made by others or by doing other actions within the network.
+Explore Den

 Get started with Dragonchain Blockchain as a Service